I love browsing old 19th and 20th century engineering

 sure to visit the

-A New Perspective on Magnetic Field Sensing, Michael J. Caruso, Tamara Bratland, Dr. Carl H. Smith & Robert
+A New Perspective on Magnetic Field Sensing, Michael J. Caruso, Tamara Bratland, Dr. Carl H. Smith and Robert

 Institute of Physics Publishing, 2007